xml94/SCIT/README.md

 ```
 Please notice the alignment of the file names
 Please see the dataset examples for health and powder in datasets/tomato_seg

+* If you want to use the data format in CycleGAN, Please change --dataset_mode when your training and testing.
+Please see the original CycleGAN code about the details.

 ## Train
 * must utilze the mask or instance segmentation